travis-ci/travis-ci.github.com/docs/user/caching.md

     - bundler
     - apt

-This does not when caching [arbitrary directories](#Arbitrary-directories).
+This does not work when caching [arbitrary directories](#Arbitrary-directories).
 If you want to combine that with other caching modes, you will have to use a hash map:

     cache:
       bundler: true